Democratization of technology: Major innovations

 The Internet has played a critical role in modern life as a typical feature of most Western households, and has been key in the democratization of knowledge.
 It not only constitutes arguably the most critical innovation in this trend thus far; it has also allowed users to gain knowledge of and access to other technologies.
 Users can learn of new developments more quickly, and purchase high-tech products otherwise only actively marketed to recognized experts.
+Social media has also empowered and emboldened users to become contributors and critics of technological developments.
 Some have argued that cloud computing is having a major effect by allowing users greater access through mobility and pay-as-you-use capacity.

-Social media has also empowered and emboldened users to become contributors and critics of technological developments.
-Generative artificial intelligence tools have the potential to democratize the process of innovation by improving the ability of individuals to specify and visualize ideas.

 The open-source model allows users to participate directly in development of software, rather than indirect participation, through contributing opinions.
 By being shaped by the user, development is directly responsive to user demand and can be obtained for free or at a low cost.
-In a comparable trend, arduino and littleBits have made electronics more accessible to users of all backgrounds and ages.
+In a comparable trend, Arduino and littleBits have made electronics more accessible to users of all backgrounds and ages.
 The development of 3D printers has the potential to increasingly democratize production.

+Generative AI tools have the potential to democratize the process of innovation by improving the ability of individuals to specify and visualize ideas.
+The democratization of artificial intelligence refers to the transition from AI as a high-cost, specialized field to one accessible to non-experts and smaller organizations.
+This process is driven by the release of open-weights models, the availability of cloud computing for model training, and the emergence of no-code development platforms.
+While early AI development was concentrated within Big Tech firms and elite research universities, the 2020s saw a proliferation of public tools like ChatGPT and repositories such as Hugging Face, which lowered the technical barriers to entry.
+However, the trend has faced criticism as the "illusion of democratization," as the underlying GPU hardware remains concentrated among a few global providers.